 Regardless of how many cruises you are on, each ship’s elevators create new challenges.
-It’s SOOOOO easy to get off of the elevator (especially when you are going back to YOUR cabin) and proudly turn to go where you think you are going only to notice halfway there that you are going the WRONG direction!
-We’ve all done it.
+It’s SOOOOO easy to get off of the elevator (especially when you are going back to YOUR cabin) and proudly turn to go where you think you are going only to notice halfway there that you are going the WRONG direction.
+Ooops

 Immediately outside each bank of elevators will be a “You are Here” map with that deck’s floor plan and where you are on that deck.
 Especially when you are trying to get to XXXX, it’s easy to get turned around as to where XXXX really is, so the floor plan for each deck by the elevator is extremely helpful (you won’t always have your pocket deck plan with you).

 That map will indicate where things are in relation to where YOU are, so you can find your way easier.
-If you DID get off on the wrong floor, do not worry – another elevator will come along momentarily, so just get back on (making sure you are going up if you want to go up or down if you want to go down) and double check before you get off again … or just take the stairs!
+If you DID get off on the wrong floor, do not worry – another elevator will come along momentarily, so just get back on (making sure you are going the right direction) and double check before you get off again … or just take the stairs!
 (If you DO get back on and it is going the wrong way, just enjoy the ride as it will eventually return and go the other direction anyway!)

 When you DO get off the elevator, it is a good idea to double check which way you THINK you should go EACH TIME you get off the elevator.
 Each ship is laid out differently and you’ll be getting off elevators from both directions (sometimes you’ll need to go to the right, and other times you’ll need to go to the left to get to the same place), so it’s easy to go the wrong way, even though you THINK you are going the right way!